qeesung/gitaly/doc/beginners_guide.md

 Gitaly is mostly written in Golang but it also uses a pool of Ruby helper processes.
 This helper application is called gitaly-ruby and its code is in the `ruby` subdirectory of Gitaly.
-Gitaly-ruby is a gRPC server, just like its Golang parent process.
-The Golang parent proxies certain requests to gitaly-ruby.
+Gitaly-ruby is a gRPC server, just like its Go parent process.
+The Go parent proxies certain requests to gitaly-ruby.

 It is our experience that gitaly-ruby is unsuitable for RPC's that are slow, or that are called with a high frequency.
 It should only be used for: